crowddynamics/crowddynamics/README.md

 Crowd Dynamics Simulation
 =========================
-Code for reviewing

-    - Crowd dynamics
-    - Force models and power law governing predestrian interactions
-    - Game theoretical model for congestion in exit situations

-Our goal is to produce a simulate these phenomena.
+Crowd dynamics simulation using power law for pedestrian interactions and game theory to model agents exiting a building.

 Resources
 ---------